University of Gothenburg

 Clinical Psychology

 The research group CPPI consists of researchers and clinicians from the Department of Psychology.
-Our research focus are developmental pathways towards wellbeing or mental ill health from the perspectives of children, youths, adults, relatives, and professionals.
+Our research focuses on developmental pathways toward well-being or mental ill health from the perspectives of children, youths, adults, relatives, and professionals.
 We study the effects of preventive as well as therapeutic interventions, develop new methods, and use both quantitative and qualitative research methods.

 Research group: Clinical Psychology, Prevention and Intervention from a Lifespan Perspective (CPPI)

-A common denominator for the research conducted by the CPPI is a focus on living conditions, prevention and intervention aimed at promoting mental health in children, youth and adults.
-For instance, we investigate parent-child interaction as well as interaction between clients and professionals.
+A common denominator for the research conducted by the CPPI is a focus on living conditions, prevention, and intervention aimed at promoting mental health in children, youth and adults.
+For instance, we investigate interaction between parents and children as well as between clients and professionals.

 Cooperation